CRYPTSETUP(8) Maintenance Commands CRYPTSETUP(8)

 Incoherent behavior for invalid passphrases/keys

-LUKS checks for a valid passphrase when an encrypted partition is
+LUKS checks for a valid passphrase when a keyslot is decrypted.

-unlocked.
 The behavior of plain dm-crypt is different.
-It will
+It will always unlock

-always decrypt with the passphrase given.
-If the given passphrase
+the device with the passphrase given.
+If the given passphrase is

-is wrong, the device mapped by plain dm-crypt will essentially
+wrong, the device mapped by plain dm-crypt will use the wrong

-still contain encrypted data and will be unreadable.
+encryption key, and the data will be unreadable.

 Supported ciphers, modes, hashes and key sizes

-sizes depend on kernel support.
-See /proc/crypto for a list of
+depend on kernel support.
+See /proc/crypto for a list of available

-available options.
-You might need to load additional kernel
+options.
+You might need to load additional kernel crypto modules

 Notes on passphrases